 - Direct or take members of the media to the Media Center (CMC Fellowship Hall).

-- Do not offer speculations or gossip.
+- Offer speculations or gossip.

 - Remember you do NOT have to talk with a member of the media.

-- Do not place blame for the incident.
+- Place blame for the incident.

-- Do not cover up or mislead the media.
+- Cover up or mislead the media.

 Any media inquiries that involve information about specific students should be directed to the Vice President for Student Life or to the Director of Communications and Marketing.
 Such inquiries will be handled in strict compliance with the Family Educational Rights and Privacy Act (FERPA).
 This federal law protects the confidentiality of a student’s education record and some personal information.
 Information that may be given includes information found in a directory: the student’s full name, campus address and phone number, dates of attendance and degrees, honors and certificates received, class level (e.g. freshman), and academic major(s).
 Grades may only be provided to the media if a student wishes to release the information in connection with an award or scholarship.
-Again, it is vital to direct such request for information to the Vice President for Student Life or to the Director of Communications and Marketing.
-As noted above, any information released by the Director of Communications and Marketing is considered appropriate for distribution.
+Again, it is vital to direct such request for information to the Dean for Student Life or to the Director of Communications.
+As noted above, any information released by the Director of Communications is considered appropriate for distribution.